sirtaj786/sirtaj786/README.md

 - Building **real-time backend systems** for automation and scalability
 - Exploring new tools, frameworks, and **emerging technologies**

----

-## 👀 Open To Opportunities

-👉 Currently seeking roles as a **Node.js / Backend Developer** where I can:
-- Contribute to **high-performance, AI-ready, and real-time applications**
-- Grow with a **forward-thinking team**
-- Continue solving meaningful problems through technology

 - 📫 How to reach me **ksritaj29@gmail.com**